tenjin/tenjin-android-sdk/README.md

 Eclipse integration instructions:
 ---------------------------------

-1. Download and unzip the .zip file from https://github.com/Ordinance/tenjin-android-sdk/archive/master.zip
+1. Download and unzip the latest Android SDK from releases (https://github.com/Ordinance/tenjin-android-sdk/releases)
 3. Create a folder called `libs` in your project's root folder
 4. Copy the `tenjin.jar` file to the `libs` folder
 5. Right click on `tenjin.jar` and then select Build Path > Add to Build Path - this should create a folder called `Referenced Libraries` in your project